michaelkinnas/Reducing-Inference-Energy-Consumption-Using-Two-Complementary-CNNs/README.md

 python3 threshold.py --model1 resnet20 --model2 mobilenetv2_x0_5 --filepath "../data/cifar-10-batches-py"
 ```

-_Notice: Normally you would use a validation set for this.
-However CIFAR-10 does not have a validation set, thus running this script on the test set, will calculate the perfect hypermarameter for best accuracy.
-In our paper we used the training set although not 100% correct._

 ## Calculate heterogeneity matrix.

 The script file `heterogeneity.py` will calculate the optimal threshold hyperparameter for a given CNN pair.